 Market days are a way of life in Provence.
-They originated in the 12th century, when farmers and craftsmen would come to nearest market town to sell their wares, or engage in bartering agreements.
+They originated in the 12th century, when farmers and craftsmen would come to nearest town to sell their wares, or engage in bartering agreements.

-Types of Market
+Types of market

-You can expect to find two types of market - the farmers market and the Provencal market.
-The farmers market is where you'll find the fruit and vegetable of the local region on sale, plus meat from the butcher, bread and cakes from the baker, cheeses, herbs & spices.
+This is where you'll find the fruit and vegetable of the local region on sale, plus meat from the butcher, bread and cakes from the baker, cheeses, herbs and spices.
 Anything to do with food really!
 This is the kind of market that all the larger villages offer.
 Prices tend to be higher than you would find in the supermarket, but the taste and the quality of market-bought goods simply does not compare.
 The climate in Provence lends itself so beautifully to farming that much of the produce in the market is organically grown and likely to have been picked the day before.